nsider4/em-translator/README.md

 # em-translator
-Full translation for Minecraft material types and other(Entities, Enchantments, Potion Effects) in all languages supported
+Full translation for Minecraft Material Types and other(Entities, Enchantments, Potion Effects) in all languages supported